catetrai/tree-datalad/README.md

 [![tests](https://github.com/catetrai/tree-datalad/actions/workflows/tests.yml/badge.svg)](https://github.com/catetrai/tree-datalad/actions/workflows/tests.yml)

-The `tree` command with added markers for [DataLad](https://github.com/datalad/datalad) dataset.
+The `tree` command with added markers for [DataLad](https://github.com/datalad/datalad) datasets.
 Helps visualize hierarchies of nested datasets.

 ## Usage

-Options are passed to `tree`:
+`tree-datalad` works just like `tree`.
+You can pass it any `tree` options.

+### Examples

+View a hierarchy of nested subdatasets in the context of the whole directory layout:

 ```
 ❯ tree-datalad -d -L 3 bids